 - kidney failure

 This test is not associated with any adverse side effects.
 However, refraining from drinking fluids for the test may make you feel dehydrated.
-Once the test is completed, ask your physician if you can resume drinking fluids.
+Once the test is completed, ask your doctor if you can resume drinking fluids.
 This will rehydrate your body.

 Published By: Healthline Networks, Inc.